custersnele/RollTheDie_Assignment/README.md

 - **Method**: GET
 - **Response**:
     - Status: 200 OK
-    - Body: An array of integers representing the results of all the dice in the set.
+    - Body: A json-array of integers representing the results of all the dice in the set.
 For example, `[3, 5, 2, 4]`.

 ### 3. Roll All Dice